Masashige Kusunoki: The Imperial Palace Samurai Statue Story

 • Being in a park and up on a pedestal, it is straightforward to photograph.
 I suggest going there late afternoon as the sun should light the statue’s face.
 The window of opportunity will be short in winter.

-• If you want to capture details, you will need a long lens.
-The head is relatively high up, so if you plan to zoom in, take a 100 to 200 mm.
-Of course, for those with only shorter lenses, crop your photos.
+• The head is high off the ground, so if you want to capture details, you’ll need a zoom like a 100 to 200 mm lens.
+Of course, for those with shorter lenses, crop your photos.

-• The statue has a helmet and armor hanging out all over the place!
-They create a lot of shadows.
+• The statue’s intricate armor, with its many overlapping plates and tassels, creates deep and dramatic shadows.
 For those who want more darkness in their photos, that is great!
 If you don’t, you will have to deal with them in post-processing.
 Bracketing or a long exposure might be helpful too.

 • Trees surround the statue.
 Shadows will come into play earlier if you shoot there in the afternoon.
 That is another thing to keep in mind.